ksemer/fairPRrec/README.md

 ## fairPRrec

-This repository has been created to distribute freely our implementations of the algorithms described in the "Link Recommendations for PageRank Fairness" paper.
+This repository has been created to distribute freely our implementations of the algorithms described in the ["Link Recommendations for PageRank Fairness"](https://github.com/ksemer/fairPRrec) paper.
 It also includes the datasets described and used in the forthmentioned paper plus some extra dataset from various resources.

+**"Link Recommendations for PageRank Fairness"** is a work of

+Sotiris Tsioutsiouliklis (King Digital Entertainment) Konstantinos Semertzidis (IBM Research)
+Evaggelia Pitoura (Dept. of Computer Science & Engineering - University of Ioannina Greece) Panagitis Tsaparas (Dept. of Computer Science & Engineering - University of Ioannina Greece)

 ### Dependencies:<br/>
 - Python 3.